runem/lit-analyzer/README.md

 ### Report missing imports of custom elements

 When using custom elements `lit-plugin` checks if the element has been imported and is available in the current context.
 It's considered imported if any file in the path of imports defines the custom element.
-You can disable this check by setting `ignoreMissingImports` to true in the configuration (see [Configuring the plugin](#configuring-the-plugin)).
+You can disable this check by setting `skipMissingImports` to true in the configuration (see [Configuring the plugin](#configuring-the-plugin)).
 Be aware that dependencies need to extend the global `HTMLElementTagNameMap` in order for this plugin to pick up on them.

 ### Goto definition for html tags and attributes